-Tenants and their landlord may sue one another in a small claims court.
+Missouri tenants and their landlords may sue one another in a small claims court.
 However, Missouri landlord-tenant law states that it can't exceed $5,000.

 There are many situations where a small claims court may be beneficial for landlords and tenants, including:

 - When a tenant is seeking to get their security deposit back.

 - When landlords are seeking to get rent that a renter owes them.

 - When landlords are seeking compensation for malicious property damage from a negligent and irresponsible tenant.
 This doesn't include normal wear and tear.

 - When either party has violated the terms of the Missouri lease or rental agreement, to break the lease or evict a renter.